The reasons for individuals or businesses to set up a joint venture in Indonesia are countless.

-Therefore, they often opt for a nominee arrangement that provides professional shareholder and director services, allowing them to have a local joint venture in the restricted sector while still having control over the company.
+Therefore, they often opt for a Special Purpose Vehicle arrangement that provides professional shareholder and director services, allowing them to have a local joint venture in the restricted sector while still having control over the company.

-A legal joint venture agreement is required in this type of nominee arrangement.
+A legal joint venture agreement is required in this type of Special Purpose Agreement.

 Whether you are looking to establish a JV or in need of a professional director or shareholder in Indonesia, Cekindo as a leading consulting company in Indonesia provides them all.